Advocate: No one will hire disabled workers if made to pay minimum wage

 "We have to move from simply acknowledging the abilities of New Zealanders with disabilities, and move to creating opportunities that open doors to sustainable, valuable work."

-Law firm Buddle Findlay is also working with the Halberg Foundation on a new programme aimed at helping young people with disabilities find employment.
+Law firm Buddle Findlay is also working with the Halberg Foundation on a new programme aimed at helping young people with disabilities gain work experience.

-The firm is working with clients and suppliers, including its own offices, to provide work placement opportunities for members of the Halberg Youth Council.
+The firm is providing work placement opportunities for members of the Halberg Youth Council in its offices in Auckland, Wellington and Christchurch.